nickgeoca/elata-eeg/todo/unified-pipeline-architecture.md

     *   `try_acquire()`: A non-blocking method that returns `Option<Packet<T>>`.
 This allows stages to handle pool exhaustion by either dropping a frame or applying backpressure.
 *   **Safety:** The implementation of the pool and packet requires `unsafe` Rust to manage the static lifetimes.
 This code will be isolated in its own module and rigorously tested with `miri` and `loom` to prevent undefined behavior.
 *   **Multiple Pools for Different Data Shapes:** The system supports multiple, named memory pools.
 This is critical for stages like downsamplers, which change the batch size (and thus packet size) of the data.
 A stage can acquire a packet from one pool and produce a packet for another.

+### 2.2.1.
+Dynamic Batch Size Handling

+The pipeline supports dynamic batch sizes to accommodate stages that alter the data's shape, such as downsamplers or FFT windowing stages.
+The batch size is not a single, pipeline-wide constant.
+Instead, it is a property of the data itself, carried within each `Packet<T>`'s header.

+*   **Propagation:** By default, a stage should assume the output batch size is the same as the input batch size.
+Most stages, like filters or gain stages, modify data in-place and do not need to change the batch size.
+*   **Transformation:** Stages that fundamentally change the number of samples (e.g., a downsampler that consumes 16 samples to produce 1) are responsible for this transformation.
+The workflow is as follows:
+    1. Receive an input `Packet<T>` (e.g., with `batch_size: 16`).
+    2. Process the data.
+    3. Acquire a *new* `Packet<U>` from a `MemoryPool` configured for the smaller output size (e.g., `batch_size: 1`).
+    4. Populate the new packet and send it downstream.
+*   **Origination:** The initial batch size is determined by the acquisition stage at the beginning of the pipeline (e.g., reading from a sensor).
+This stage acquires packets from a memory pool configured for its specific needs.

+This model provides maximum flexibility, allowing different parts of the pipeline to operate on data chunks of the most appropriate size, which is critical for both performance (e.g., FFTs on power-of-two sizes) and latency (e.g., smaller batches for UI updates).

 ### 2.3.
 Bounded, Lock-Free Queues